codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

 {% endhighlight %}
 <hr>

-Ok, we have now a (almost) fully functioning server that uses our toyish callback system to handle traffic.
+Ok, we have now a (almost) fully functioning server that uses our toy-ish callback system to handle traffic.
 Let's add some additional code to the server header, like that `info` structure and a global structure named `sol` on the source .c, we'll be back on that soon.